stellaaash/EPROM/Computer Science/Zabbix.md

 It has a built-in High Availability feature which, if turned on, runs multiple Zabbix Server nodes in a cluster, with only one active.
 If one of them fails, another one picks up and continues where the other left off, in this way always having an instance up and running.
 ___
-You can encrypt communications between Zabbix Agents, Proxies and the Server using [[PSK]] keys.
+You can encrypt communications between Zabbix Agents, Proxies and the Server using [[Pre-Shared Key]] keys.
 ## Agent (1)
 The Zabbix Agent is **deployed on the monitoring target** to actively check ressources and **report to the Zabbix Server** (or a Proxy, more on that below).
 Same as the Server, it runs as a background process, using [[systemctl]] on unix-likes and a [[Service]] on Windows.